Federal Direct PLUS Loan

 The PLUS authorization form is intended to verify the information that you have applied with through www.studentloans.gov, so the Morgan State University Loan Office can process the student’s PLUS Loan accurately.
 Along with the form, we will require a valid and signed Government Issue I.D.

 9. Why do you need a Valid Signed Government Issued I.D.?

 The requirement is to protect you the borrower from fraud.
 We want to ensure that the person applying for the loan is in fact applying for the loan.

 10. What if I do not provide the Authorization Form?

-We at Morgan State University will not disburse your PLUS Loan until we receive that form.
-If you are using the PLUS loan to resolve a balance, it will not be resolved until we receive the Authorization Form.
+Morgan State University will not disburse your PLUS loan until we receive that form.
+If you are using the PLUS loan to resolve a balance, it will not be resolved until we receive the Plus Authorization Form.
 Remember, this is to protect you.

 11. Do I need to reapply every year?

 Yes.
 A new credit check must be performed and each application is only good for the academic year indicated in the application.
 A new FAFSA must also be completed each academic year.

 12. Can I cancel a Direct PLUS Loan after I've applied?